bootstrap-styled/saga/README.md

-# bootstrap-styled-saga
+# @bootstrap-styled/saga

-bootstrap-styled-saga will help you fetch theme to your bootstrap-styled-redux `ConnectedBootstrapProvider`.
+@bootstrap-styled/saga will help you fetch theme to your bootstrap-styled-redux `ConnectedBootstrapProvider`.

 **Master**